 BookBub’s proven results have made them super-popular and both trad and self-published authors are eager for a spot, which has made it more of a challenge to get a book accepted.
 My two cents is that trad authors’ growing participation has probably attracted droves of new subscribers to BB’s email lists, given self-pubbers a shot with readers who otherwise may not have given us a whirl, and maybe, just maybe, helped upgrade our image with the faction that remains skeptical about the quality of a self-published book.

 So if you’ve tried and failed to get accepted by BookBub – like I did! – take heart.

-Final note: I’m aware that many, many authors do not like free promos/giving books away, and I understand the feelings and philosophy behind that position.
+Note from Molly: I’m aware that many, many authors do not like free promos/giving books away, and I understand the feelings and philosophy behind that position.
 To that end, I work hard on my blog NOT to tell other authors what to do, but simply to recount what I’ve done and how it’s worked for me.
 If readers of this post are not a fan of “free,” I applaud and support that decision.
 This is not a one-size-fits-all industry, thank goodness.
 Many paths lead to success!

 Check out my novels on Amazon, join my Reader’s Club for freebies and book news, and follow me on Twitter.
 This original content is copyright protected.
 Thank you so much.
 Mwah!